8669393253/ToDoList/README.md

 ## Usage

-1. Open the `html` file in your web browser.
+1. Open the `ToDoList.html` file in your web browser.
 2. Enter a task in the input field and click the "Add" button to add it to the list.
 3. To edit a task, click the "Edit" button next to the task, enter the new text in the prompt, and click OK.
 4. To delete a task, click the "Delete" button next to the task.